Computation in Physical Systems

 Although this result is weaker than the result for systems without inputs and outputs, it is still striking because for any abstract input-output pair <i, o>, there are infinitely many automata that yield output o given input i.
 Given Putnam's conclusion, any physical system with inputs and outputs isomorphic to i and o implements all of the infinitely many automata with input i and output o.

 If unlimited pancomputationalism is correct, then the claim that a system S performs a certain computation becomes trivially true and vacuous or nearly so; it fails to distinguish S from anything else (or perhaps from anything else with the same inputs and outputs).
 Thus, unlimited pancomputationalism threatens the computational theory of cognition.
-If cognition is computation simply because cognitive systems, like everything else, may be seen as performing computations, then it appears that the computational theory of cognition is both trivial and vacuous.
+If cognition is computation simply because cognitive systems, like everything else, may be seen as performing more or less arbitrary computations over the relevant inputs, then it appears that the computational theory of cognition is both trivial and vacuous.
 By the same token, unlimited pancomputationalism threatens the foundations of computer science, where the objective computational power of different systems is paramount.
 The threat of trivialization is a major motivation behind responses to the arguments for unlimited pancomputationalism.